rzarajczyk/rzarajczyk.github.io/docs/macos-docker-without-docker-desktop.md

  * :white_check_mark: there's no separate Colima driver for Minikube, but the Docker driver works just fine.
  * :white_check_mark: Colima is also not detected as a runtime environment for testcontainers, but there's an [official support](https://www.testcontainers.org/supported_docker_environment/#using-colima) for it and it only requires two env variables to be set
  * :white_check_mark: image registry is the same as in Docker

+Moreover, colima has some other cool features, including:

+* :white_check_mark: build-in kubernetes
+* :white_check_mark: multi-architecture support (by CPU emulation) - see [this link](macos-running-amd64-images-on-apple-m1.md)

+It's also worth mentioning, that there are [existing online reports](https://kumojin.com/en/colima-alternative-docker-desktop/) stating that colima runs faster then the original Docker Desktop.

 ## Verdict: Colima is better
 While both Podman and Colima works fine, **for me Colima is much better tool** due to better compatibility with other software.